 Private transfer to your hotel in the center of the city.

-If your arrival takes place in the morning or afternoon, private visit with an English speaking guide to the center of Sao Paulo for about 4 hours.
-On the program – discovery of the most striking parts of the city.
+If your arrival takes place in the morning or afternoon, you will go on a private visit with an English speaking guide to the center of São Paulo for about 4 hours.
+On the program – discovery of the most striking parts of the city!

-Among them, Ibirapuera Park, the green lung of the megalopolis and its main buildings and works such as the obelisk of São Paulo and various monuments.
+Among them, Ibirapuera Park, the green lung of the megalopolis, its main buildings and works such as the obelisk of São Paulo and various other monuments.
 You will then walk down Paulista Avenue, from the local “Broadway” with prestigious brand stores and multinational headquarters.